July 7, 2020

 The weather is beginning to heat up, flowers are in bloom and we are approaching the longest day of the year– summer is here!
 Impress your family and friends while capturing the essence of Bountiful Piedmont using this fantastic braised beef recipe for your next Sunday dinner.

-Begin the day before you plan to cook the meat.
+1. Begin the day before you plan to cook the meat.
 Slice the onion, celery, and carrot, and put them in a bowl with the meat, bay leaf, and peppercorns.
 Pour the wine over the mixture and marinate it until the next day, turning the meat occasionally.

-Serve with vegetables, mashed potatoes or a steaming polenta.
+9. Serve with vegetables, mashed potatoes or a steaming polenta.
 And, of course, a bottle of Barolo!

-Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best itineraries.
+Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best cooking vacations.